 Here are a few of the responses to Squirrels:

-“I worked as Health Care Professional in large institutions and one of the things overlooked is how children can become Squirrels, looking after themselves.
+“I worked as Health Care Professional in large institutions and one of the things that has been overlooked is how we can help children become Squirrels, looking after themselves.
 That is their therapy.
 We need to involve them from the start” – Audience member

 “It is about building links, developing coping strategies that work for them” – Audience member